Building a network is a powerful tool in your career exploration and planning.

 Send a LinkedIn invitation with a short personalized message.
 Be sure to mention how you are connected.
 Once the contact responds, the process can begin.
 It is important to respect the contact's time constraints.
 In your follow-up message, be prepared to provide information about your background and career interests to aid them in their ability to help you.
 You may contact multiple alumni, but stick to just two or three until you get the hang of it.

-The most effective way to initiate contact is in writing, generally via a LinkedIn invitation or direct email.
-Your message should explain the reason for your contact and be concise (two paragraphs long).
+When sending a direct email, explain the reason for your contact and be concise (two paragraphs long).
 Use formal business writing, and make sure it is free from errors or abbreviations.

-The introduction should indicate that you're a UB School of Management student.
-In subsequent paragraphs, describe the type of information you're seeking.
+The introduction should indicate that you are a UB School of Management student.
+In the following paragraph, describe the type of information you're seeking.
 Be specific; the more complete your email is, the more worthwhile your meeting with the contact will be.

 If the contact has responded to your initial expression of interest, you may include a résumé.
 This will allow the contact time to gather any pertinent information you requested and to review your background and career interests.